How to build a more creative sales team - 4min read

 One of our customers, Interstat, reports that their reps no longer spend unnecessary time at the office but are rather out in the field selling.
 And when they do have weekly meetings, everyone is already on the same page and able to think through issues together.

 Reps no longer need to visit the office as regularly as they used to before Skynamo.
-They’ll only go in once a week to touch base with management now compared to ten times a week previously when they needed to go in at the start of the day and at the end of the day every day.
+Now, they only go in once a week to touch base with management, compared to having to go in twice daily, five days a week.

 Managers now receive a daily report from reps and can question matters of major importance immediately.
 These discussions are now a constant, everyday thing and no longer a build-up to the next sales meeting.
 ‘We’re constantly in contact, so our Friday meetings are relaxed times to share with each other how our weeks have been or comparing problems we ran into and thinking through what we might need to pay attention to going forward,’ shares Lisa Joao Campbell, sales manager at Interstat.